Clinical Trial Proposal

 Is this a randomized trial?

-No. The proposed first study is observational.
-The goal is to validate correlation and tracking before running interventional studies.
+No. The proposed first study is a remote observational validation study.
+The goal is to validate home tracking first, then consider interventional studies later.

-Why not validate against CPET or 31P-MRS instead?
+Why keep this home-based instead of validating against CPET or 31P-MRS first?

 Those would be stronger biologic anchors, but they are much harder and more expensive to deploy.
-This first trial is designed to be feasible and fast.
+This first study is designed to be feasible, remote, and useful for repeated self-tracking.

 Could two people have the same measured score for different biologic reasons?